IveNoIdeaMaybe/MCA-2019/README.md

 Since Fats Waller was such an innovator there is widespread descriptive data on him and his work.
 Not to mention the two compositions that are in theGrammy Hall of Fame there are full in depth biographies on websites such as the encyclopedia britannica.
 There is a lot of information on the multiple biographies and studies into the life and accomplishments of Fats Waller including who he worked with and influenced.
 This kind of data lends itself to being able to create a playlist of similar artists of the time.
 However mostly because of the time he was active the best information we can get is from the original recordings and packaging which includes information such as who he worked with on the piece.
 Furthermore because it is a somewhat a specific genre there are plenty of compilations of artists which were made before the digital age but readily create a profile of Fats by who he is commonly placed with.
 A product of the time his recordings are not compiled into albums but limited to vinyl records therefore there is a hard stop on how long a piece could be.
 Modern efforts have digitised his more popular works into best of’s etc.

-# week 2: Notated Music
+# Week 2: Notated Music

 Here i have uploaded a a MuseScore file containing 21 bars of Fats Waller's <a href="https://github.com/IveNoIdeaMaybe/MCA-2019/blob/master/data/effervescent%20.mscz">
 <i>Effervescent </i> </a>